How It Works

 - The adversary has a limited ability to persuade users to trust the adversary's agents - thus the number of social connections between the adversary's agents and the rest of the network is limited.

 - The adversary can't break standard cryptographic primitives.

-Our long-term plans go far beyond messaging: we'll use Briar's data synchronization capabilities to support secure, distributed applications including blogging, crisis mapping and collaborative document editing.
+Our long-term plans go far beyond messaging: we'll use Briar's data synchronization capabilities to support secure, distributed applications including crisis mapping and collaborative document editing.
 Our goal is to enable people in any country to create safe spaces where they can debate any topic, plan events, and organise social movements.